yitalu/yitalu.github.io/research/index.markdown

 "Congress's Role in Concentrating Wealth in the United States" with Matthew Lebo and Gregory Koger.

+"Monitoring of Over the Counter (OTC) and COVID-19 Treatment Drugs Complement Wastewater Surveillance of Sars-Cov-2" with Lee et al.

 "An Agent-Based Model of Elections with Endogenous Candidates, Voters, and Media" with Oleg Smirnov and John Barry Ryan.

 "Policy Cooperation Under Threats: Effects of Competition Between Interest Groups" (single author).